 This course is held online.
 You will need a computer with MS Excel and a good internet connection.

 You will be provided with a licensed copy of the PHPP software and manual, Passive House Institute training manual and exam preparation material.
 Bring to class a calculator, a range of coloured pens, highlighters and note taking material.

-A useful reference book that you can choose to purchase prior to the course and bring with you is The Passivhaus Designer’s Manual: A technical guide to low and zero energy buildings, Christina J. Hopfe and Robert S. McLeod.
+A useful reference book that you can choose to purchase prior to the course is The Passivhaus Designer’s Manual: A technical guide to low and zero energy buildings, Christina J. Hopfe and Robert S. McLeod.

 This course is aimed at building designers, architects, engineers, contractors, builders and teachers who wish to expand their skill areas towards the international energy efficient standards associated with Passive House construction.